aseldawy/CS167/Labs/Lab6/CS167-Lab6.md

 4. Run the main function in `App` class in IntelliJ IDEA to make sure it works.
 You should see your program `exit with code 0` (normal exit).
 In addition, in your local machine command line, go to your `[UCRNetID_lab6]` directory and type `mvn package` to make sure your project can generate a `.jar` file.
+   * Note: You do not need to download Scala SDK.
+Reload your `pom.xml` to download dependencies for scala.

-5. This Lab requires you to implement multiple functionalities: `count-all`, `time-filter`, and `avg-bytes-by-code`.
+6. This Lab requires you to implement multiple functionalities: `count-all`, `time-filter`, and `avg-bytes-by-code`.
 Therefore, it is recommanded to `setup all configurations inadvance`.
 You can refer to [here](#intellij-configurations) for how to do this.

 ---